 Close the top and the valve.

-The beans should be very soft and a thick liquid remaining.
+The beans should be very soft and have a thick liquid remaining.
 If it is still watery turn the saute option on and reduce the liquid.
-You also may want to use a fork to mash some of the bean to create a thicker sauce.
+You also may want to use a fork to mash some of the beans to create a thicker sauce.